djangulo/britecore_application/README.md

 Hello, and welcome to my application project.

+This is Denis Angulo's project submission for the Software Developer (Product Development) postion (posted [here](https://engineering-application.britecore.com/do/product-engineer-western-hemisphere)).

-This was was built with the following technologies:
+This project was built with the following technologies:

 * django
 * django-rest-framework